History of the name ‘Thoracic Outlet Syndrome’

-The history of thoracic outlet syndrome demonstrates broad terminology that is almost as fascinating as the medical history itself.
+We cannot tell the history of thoracic outlet syndrome without exploring the evolution of the name, ‘thoracic outlet syndrome’ itself.
 In fact, the terminology throughout the history of thoracic outlet syndrome evolved as the understanding of the disease evolved, and reflects the evolving school of thought at each time in history.
 Many of these historical syndromes are now known to represent different forms of thoracic outlet syndrome we see in different patients.

 Cervical rib syndrome